Alex Salmond sexual harassment scandal: Death of Alex Salmond

 Alex Salmond died suddenly on 12 October 2024 at an event in North Macedonia, at the age of 69.
 In an obituary published in The Mail on Sunday, Sir David Davis paid tribute to his "dear friend" Salmond, and said that; "His death came a day before I was due to meet with him to discuss the next round in dealing with both the Scottish Government's malevolent actions against him and the failure of the rule of law in Scotland."
 Davis declared that he would "continue the battle to ensure that justice is done."

 Salmond's ongoing civil action against the Scottish Government was sisted until 12 May 2025 to allow his widow Moira to be appointed executor of his estate.
 On 15 December 2024, The Sunday Mail reported that wealthy friends of the Salmond family were ready to support continued legal action in his name.
 Kenny MacAskill, acting leader of the Alba Party, said that "the family are very keen to keep things going".

 Salmond died virtually penniless owing to his extensive legal costs: in November 2025, Salmond's lawyers Levy and McRae, acting for his widow Moira, announced that it was passing the matter of Salmond's estate to the Accountant in Bankruptcy to appoint Trustees in Sequestration.
 Senior partner David McKie said "exposing the unlawful conduct of the Scottish government" had been "a matter of great satisfaction" for Salmond and his wife, but that success came "at a huge cost" personally and financially.
+On 13 February 2026, millionaire businessman and former drummer for the rock band Gun Paul McManus, announced that he would fund the Salmond family's legal action.
+McManus said that while he had disagreed politically with Alex Salmond, he believed that "those at the top of the SNP plotted against him and used levers of state which could have resulted in him being wrongly imprisoned."
+Professor Peter Watson of PBW Law, acting as solicitor advocate, said, "Litigation is a remedy of last resort, but it is hoped that this litigation will result in answers to many troubling questions that were first asked by Alex Salmond."